-All you had to do was meet the poverty classification requirements to get regular payments from the government.
+All one had to do was meet the poverty classification requirements in order to receive regular payments from the government.
 If you showed initiative, found a job, and earned enough to get above the poverty line, the government cut benefits.
-Of course, the poor then had other labor-related costs, such as uniforms, childcare, transportation, etc. In many cases, they had less money than before and less time.
+Of course, the poor then had other work-related costs that they didn't have before, such as uniforms, childcare, transportation, etc. In many cases, they had less money and less time than before.
 The system benefited those who were lazy and punished those who showed initiative.
 The system created more poor people.

 - Hard work doesn't solve money problems.
 The world is full of hard working people who have no money; hard-working people who make money and still get deeper into debt and have to work harder for even more money.

 - Education doesn't solve money problems.
 The world is full of highly educated poor people.
 They are called socialists.
 A job does not solve money problems.
 For many people, the letters JOB stand for just over broke - just before bankruptcy.

 - There are millions of people who earn just enough to survive but cannot afford to live.
 Many people at work cannot afford their own home, adequate health care or education, let alone set aside enough money for retirement.

 How do you solve money problems?
 10 tips

 Financial intelligence solves money problems.
 Simply put, financial intelligence is the part of our total intelligence that we use to solve financial problems.
 Some examples of very common money problems are: